Do you have a Strategy and Process for Inclusive, Green Economic Growth…or just a Design & Plan?

 Most places have some elements of a renewal process.
 But with missing steps, their efforts tend to be unproductive or less-productive.
 The two most common gaps in the regeneration process are strategy and ongoing program.
 So, let’s start by clarifying their roles in the overall process:

-- Visions adaptively guide actions to the desired outcomes;
+- Visions guide actions to researched, desired outcomes;

 - Strategies drive actions to success;